Topological exodromy with coefficients: Introduction

-where the colimit ranges over all morphisms $\gamma \colon y \to x$ in $\Pi_\infty^\Sigma(X,P)$ and over all possible open neighborhood $U$ of $y$.
-If we could simply limit ourselves to the case where $\gamma$ is the identity of $x$, this would simply produce the stalk $F_x$ of $F$ at the point $x$.
+where the colimit ranges over all morphisms $\gamma \colon y \to x$ in $\Pi_\infty(X,P)$ and over all possible open neighborhood $U$ of $y$.
+The following drawing should help visualizing the situation:

+If we could simply limit ourselves to the case where $\gamma$ is the identity of $x$, this would then produce the stalk $F_x$ of $F$ at the point $x$ (informally, \cref{technical_lemma_for_exit} states that we can always restrict to paths $\gamma$ entirely contained in the stratum of $x$).
 However, this is typically false and $\Phi_{X,P}(F)(x)$ should be rather thought of as an ``average over all the possible stalks at points close to $x$''.
 Remarkably, when $F$ is $P$-hyperconstructible, we can prove that there is indeed an equivalence

 See \cref{cor:Phi_formula}.
 Although this is formally obtained as a consequence of our results, in many ways one should think of this equivalence as the key technical ingredient needed in the proof of our main theorem.
-Interestingly, the left hand side only depends on the equivalence class of $x$ inside $\Pi_\infty^\Sigma(X,P)$, a statement that neatly encodes the \emph{parallel transport} on the right hand side.
+Interestingly, the left hand side only depends on the equivalence class of $x$ inside $\Pi_\infty(X,P)$, a statement that neatly encodes the \emph{parallel transport} on the right hand side.